ZenTrades

 Do you want to expand your electrical company?
 Schedule a personal demo with ZenElectrical now!

-Ohio's licensing standards for Electricians
+Ohio’s Licensing Standards for Electricians

 After five years of experience working as an employee electrician, Ohio offers a statewide certification qualification process to become a licensed contractor electrician.
 However, Ohio only requires licenses for commercial or electrical contractors who operate on such projects.